timkeane/nyc-lib/README.md

 * ol
 * jquery

-#### The following libraries are extenal requiremnets that may be optionally included separately depending on desired functionality:
+#### The following libraries are extenal requiremnents that may be optionally included separately depending on desired functionality:
 * shapefile
 * papaparse
 * leaflet